FortinetCloudCSE/fortiweb-security-foundations-201/content/06chapter/02Task2.md

    ![start-tool](ML-2.png)

  The tool will begin sending requests to simulate legitimate user traffic.
-You will see progress messages in your terminal window indicating how many requests have been sent and how much time remains.
-Progress report takes about 90 seconds to show up so please be patient and avoid starting the tool multiple times.
+ You will see progress messages in your terminal indicating how many requests have been sent and the time remaining.
+ Note: Progress may take up to 90 seconds to appear — please be patient and avoid starting the tool multiple times.

 ![progress](ML-3.png)

 ⚠️ Note: The process may take up to 30 minutes to complete.
 Please keep the terminal open during this time.

-3. While the tool is running, you can proceed to the next step by logging into the FortiAppSec Cloud Console and observing the model-building progress
+3. While the tool is running, you can log into the FortiAppSec Cloud Console to observe the model-building progress.

 ### Step 3: Review the Anomaly detection module on FortiAppSec Cloud